-We write to express our strong opposition to the confirmation of Nancy Beck to be Chair of the Consumer Product Safety Commission (CPSC).
-Throughout her career, Ms. Beck has opposed and weakened standards that impact our health, safety, and environment, particularly with respect to toxic chemicals.
+We write once again to strongly oppose the confirmation of Nancy Beck to be Chair of the Consumer Product Safety Commission (CPSC).1 Throughout her career, Nancy Beck has opposed and weakened standards that impact our health, safety, and environment, particularly with respect to toxic chemicals.
 If confirmed to lead the CPSC, she will be empowered to do even more damage to public health and consumer protection for many years.
+After the Senate Commerce Committee's hearing on Beck's nomination, Senators Shelley Moore Capito and Susan Collins publicly opposed her nomination-both of them citing Beck's failure to protect public health and the environment from toxic chemicals.2 Senator Capito also referenced Beck's inadequate answers at the hearing.3 The strong concerns of these two senators leave us even more convinced that moving Beck's nomination any further through the confirmation process would be misguided.

-The CPSC is responsible for protecting consumers from hazards posed by consumer products.
-The agency has the responsibility for ensuring that more than 15,000 products are safe, including toys, household products, furniture, cribs, and recreation equipment including all-terrain vehicles.
-Robust product safety protects not only consumers, but also workers including those involved in product manufacturing and disposal, as well as fire fighters who face high risk of illness when exposed to smoke from consumer products containing toxic chemicals.
-From lead paint to flame retardants to toxic per- and poly-fluoroalkyl substances (PFAS) to asbestos, Ms. Beck has fought for years to weaken safeguards designed to protect public health.
+The CPSC is responsible for protecting consumers from hazards posed by consumer products.4 The agency has the responsibility for ensuring that more than 15,000 products are safe, including toys, household products, furniture, cribs, and recreation equipment including all-terrain vehicles.
+Robust product safety protects not only consumers, but also workers including those involved in product manufacturing and disposal, as well as firefighters who face high risk of illness when exposed to smoke from consumer products containing toxic chemicals.
+From lead paint to flame retardants to toxic per- and poly-fluoroalkyl substances (PFAS) to asbestos, Beck has consistently fought for years to weaken safeguards designed to protect public health.